-READ ABOUT HOW VAULT GROUP COLLECTS, SECURES, USES AND DISCLOSES YOUR PERSONAL INFORMATION.
+READ ABOUT HOW VAULT ACCOUNTANTS COLLECTS, SECURES, USES AND DISCLOSES YOUR PERSONAL INFORMATION.

 We collect personal or confidential information in our dealings with you or your firm to conduct our services, therefore we state here how this information is kept safe and in what circumstances we do disclose your information.